 “It means you have a lot of control with your voltage,” Lozano says.
 “You don’t have to increase a lot of voltage to attain higher current.
 It’s a very small, modest increase.”

-Timothy Graves, manager of electric propulsion and plasma science at Aerospace Corp. in El Segundo, Calif., says the microthruster design stands out among satellite propellant systems for its size and low power consumption.
+Timothy Graves, manager of electric propulsion and plasma science at Aerospace Corp. in El Segundo, California, says the microthruster design stands out among satellite propellant systems for its size and low power consumption.

 “Normally, propulsion systems have significant infrastructure associated with propellant feed lines, valves [and] complex power conditioning systems,” says Graves, who was not involved in the research.
 “Additionally, the postage-stamp size of this thruster makes it easy to implement in comparison to other, larger propulsion systems.”